-A school employee is required to enroll in a dental plan under their SEBB Organization.
-A school employee must submit their enrollment online in SEBB My Account or return a School Employee Enrollment/Change form to their SEBB Organization when they become newly eligible for SEBB benefits.
-The form must be received no later than 31 days after the date the school employee becomes eligible.
-If the school employee does not return the School Employee Enrollment/Change form by the deadline, the school employee will be enrolled in Uniform

-Dental Plan and any eligible dependents cannot be enrolled until the SEBB Program's next annual open enrollment or when an event occurs that creates a special open enrollment.
+A school employee must submit their enrollment elections online in SEBB My Account or return a School Employee Enrollment form to their SEBB organization when they become newly eligible or regain eligibility for SEBB benefits.
+The form must be received no later than 31 days after the date the school employee becomes eligible or regains eligibility.
+If the school employee does not return the form by the deadline, the school employee will be enrolled in the Uniform Dental Plan, and any eligible dependents cannot be enrolled until the SEBB Program's next annual open enrollment or when a qualifying event occurs that creates a special open enrollment for enrolling a dependent.